Guilddy/Guilddy/docs/CONTRIBUTING.md

 ## Report a Bug or Problem

-To submit a bug or problem report, please refer to our [guide on issues](./contribution/issues.md), especially the [Bugs and Problems section](./contribution/issues.md#bugs-and-problems).
+To submit a bug or problem report, please refer to our [guide on issues](./contribution/issues.md), especially the [Bug Reports section](./contribution/issues.md#bug-reports).

 ## Request a Feature

-To submit a feature request, please refer to our [guide on issues](./contribution/issues.md), especially the [Features section](./contribution/issues.md#features).
+To submit a feature request, please refer to our [guide on issues](./contribution/issues.md), especially the [Feature Requests](./contribution/issues.md#feature-request).

 ## Code Review